WhiteheadDesign/Simcoe-Garbage-or-Recyling-Day/README.md

 # Simcoe-Garbage-or-Recyling-Day
-A simple LED notifaction for when its time to put out the garbage or recycling.
+A simple LED notification for when its time to put out the garbage or recycling.